sustrik/dsock/README.md

-Millsocks: Socket library for libmill
+Millsocks: Socket library for libdill